Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 Competitive research is a must, and there are various ways how to do it efficiently.
 Because this isn’t the main topic of this article, we will cover the most critical steps.

-No matter whether you are starting a new business or already have established one, every second day, some new direct or indirect competitor is born.
-So competitive research is a renewable process, and you should do it at least every second week.
+Whether you are starting a new business or already have established one, some new direct or indirect competitor is born every second day.
+So competitive research is a renewable process; you should do it at least every second week.

-The best way to find new competitors is to try with keywords research.
+The best way to find new competitors is to try keywords research.

 Look for the following information about your competitors: